Ibtissemtoujani/Voiture/README.md

 In the work folder :
 	Run symfony server:start
-	Navigate to http://localhost:8000 in your web browser,
+	Navigate to http://localhost:8000 in your web browser, This is the firs commit in the project
 DevOps process :

 During the DevOps process I will use :